 In practical applications, one typically truncates the number of basis functions on the two univariate domains to $K_1$ and $K_2$ respectively, obtaining a total number of basis equal to $K:= K_1 + K_2$.
 Let us now introduce the vector $\bm{\phi}(u,v) \in \mathbb{R}^K$, $\bm{\phi}(u,v) = [\phi_1(u,v), \dots, \phi_K(u,v)]^T$ and the matrix $\bm{C} \in \mathbb{R}^{T \times K}$ with elements $C[t,k]=c_{tk}$ containing the coefficients of basis projection of the random functions $Y_1, \dots, Y_T$, in such a way that:

 where $\delta_t(u,v)$ is a projection error, which is present due to the truncation of the basis system to the first $K$ terms.
 In the remainder of this section, we will neglect the projection error and identify the observed functions with the ones reconstructed from the first $M$ basis.

-Following the work of \citet{ramsay2005functional} and exploiting representation \eqref{eqn:basis_dec}, we aim to rephrase the eigenproblem \eqref{eqn:eigenproblem_functional} in a matricial form.
+Following the work of \citealt{ramsay2005functional} and exploiting representation \eqref{eqn:basis_dec}, we aim to rephrase the eigenequation \eqref{eqn:eigenproblem_functional} in a matricial form.
 The estimated covariance function can be expressed in matrix terms:

 Suppose now that an eigenfunction $\xi$ admits the decomposition:

 where $\bm{b} = [b_1, \dots, b_K]^T = [\langle \xi, \phi_1 \rangle, \dots, \langle \xi, \phi_K \rangle ]^T$ contains coefficients of basis projection of $\xi$. \\ Neglecting once again the projection error $\kappa$, the goal becomes now to estimate the coefficients $\bm{b}$ and the corresponding eigenvalue $\lambda$ for each eigenfunction $\xi_j$, for $j=\,\dots,M$.
 Let's introduce finally $\bm{W} \in \mathbb{R}^{K \times K}$, defined as $\bm{W} := \int_c^d \int_e^f \bm{\phi}(u,v) \bm{\phi}(u,v)^T du dv$, notice that the tensor product basis is composed by two orthonormal basis systems, the resulting tensor product basis system is itself orthonormal and thus $\bm{W} = \bm{I}$, where $\bm{I}$ denotes the diagonal matrix.
 The lhs of \eqref{eqn:eigenproblem_functional} can be rewritten as: